DeRozan, Spurs rally past Raptors 119-114 in home opener

 The Spurs played a standard message outlining league rules for fans in attendance even as the AT&T Center was essentially empty.
 There were a few family members scattered in the lower bowl, but their support was drowned out by recorded cheers.

-San Antonio coach Gregg Popovich expects more 3-point shooting this season, and the Spurs responded by going 14 for 34 after attempting 25 in their season opener against the Memphis Grizzlies.
+Popovich expects more 3-point shooting this season, and the Spurs responded by going 14 for 34 after attempting 25 in their season opener against the Memphis Grizzlies.

 The Spurs had four 3-pointers in the second quarter to match their output in the opening period, but quickening their pace enabled them to add three dunks in the second.